Adolescent Health Certificate Program

 The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted, verified by the certificate program, and processed by the Registrar.

 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when courses are offered.
+Students should check the BSPH course directory to confirm when courses are offered.
 Students should also check for prerequisites and whether instructor consent is required.